stride3d/stride-docs/en/manual/graphics/low-level-api/spritefont.md

 <span class="label label-doc-level">Advanced</span>
 <span class="label label-doc-audience">Programmer</span>

-The @'SiliconStudio.Xenko.Graphics.SpriteFont' class is a convenient way to draw text.
-It works with the @'SiliconStudio.Xenko.Graphics.SpriteBatch' class.
+The @'Xenko.Graphics.SpriteFont' class is a convenient way to draw text.
+It works with the @'Xenko.Graphics.SpriteBatch' class.

 >[!Note]
 >You need to put all custom code in a [Custom scene renderer](../graphics-compositor/custom-scene-renderers.md) to include it in the composition.

 ## Load a spriteFont

-After a font asset is compiled it can be loaded as a @'SiliconStudio.Xenko.Graphics.SpriteFont' instance using the @'SiliconStudio.Core.Serialization.Assets.ContentManager'.
+After a font asset is compiled it can be loaded as a @'Xenko.Graphics.SpriteFont' instance using the @'Xenko.Core.Serialization.Assets.ContentManager'.
 It contains all the options to display a text (bitmaps, kerning, line spacing etc).

 **Code:** Load a SpriteFont